cansik/architectural-floor-plan/README.md

 AFPARS is an architectural floor plan analysis and recognition system to create extended plans for building services.

 ## Description
-The aim of the project is to be a software that automatically detects room geometries and thus intrinsically continuously records the necessary polygons.
-The software reads plans as DXF / DWG a calculated polygons and exported it back as DXF / DWG.
-To calculate the polygons various geometrical methods, as well as an extensible library to be used by architectural elements.
+The goal of the project is a software that automatically detects room geometries and thus intrinsically continuously records the necessary polygons.
+The software reads plans as DXF / DWG , calculates them and exports it back as DXF / DWG.
+To calculate those polygons, various geometrical methods as well as an extensible library of architectural elements are to be used.

 ## About
 *Alexander Wyss and Florian Bruggisser*